 Cable and satellite TV costs a lot more, but some packages have more than 150 channels to choose from.

 YouTube TV has slightly more channels than Hulu + Live TV, but we’re still only talking about 70 networks or so, including local stations like ABC, NBC, CBS and FOX.

-On the other hand, Hulu + Live TV has a solid mix of sports, news and entertainment networks.
-It also includes full access to Hulu’s streaming library with ads, a $5.99/month value.
+YouTube TV has more sports networks overall.
+However, Hulu + Live TV has a solid mix of sports, news and entertainment networks.
+It also includes full access to Hulu’s streaming library with ads — a $5.99/month value.